bradonomics/bradonomics.com/_articles/2012-09-02-thoughts-on-publishing-and-finding-a-calling.md

 I think it's a great time to get into the publishing industry if you're interested in doing something niche.

 **Update March 2015:** I'm not sure this is true anymore.
-Besides two of the three examples having folded since I first wrote this, all the smaller publications I know of are struggling.
-I think there's still opportunities in publishing from a business perspective, but you better have a plan before you start---and ads are not a good strategy.
+Besides two of the three examples folding since I first wrote this, all the smaller publications I know of are struggling.
+I think there are still opportunities in publishing from a business perspective, but you better have a plan before you start---and ads are not a good strategy.